 Baumbach's sharp and honest reflection on family matters and the passing of time keenly gauges how reality is sometimes skewed or hidden to fit inside a digestible template.
 It's his most mature work to date.

 Screening as part of the Cannes Film Festival 2017.
-General release TBC.
+Released on Netflix from Fri 13 Oct.